content-left-bg.png

 PublishingPageContent

 Innisfail State School's chaplaincy service has now been in operation for a number of years.
-Our chaplain is Chappy Jack.
+Our chaplain is Chappy Jac.

-The chaplaincy service is in operation at school during school hours on Monday and Tuesdays.
+The chaplaincy service is in operation at school during school hours on Mondays.

 What does the Chaplain do?